DigonIO/scheduler/doc/pages/examples/threading.rst

 of pending :class:`~scheduler.job.Job`\ s.
 :class:`~scheduler.job.Job`\ s with a relevant execution time or blocking IO operations can delay each other.

+.. warning:: When running :class:`~scheduler.job.Job`\ s in parallel, be sure that possible side effects
+    of the scheduled functions are implemented in a thread safe manner.

 The following examples show the difference between concurrent and parallel :class:`~scheduler.core.Scheduler`\ s: